Roar, China!: Sergei Tretyakov poem and play

 In 1924, Soviet futurist poet and playwright Sergei Tretyakov wrote a poem titled, Roar, China!
 Shortly afterwards, he turned the poem into a play depicting fictional events similar to those which happened later in the 1926 Wanxian Incident, when the British military massacred hundreds of Chinese civilians.
 In Tokyo, the Tsukiji Theatre performed Tretyakov's Roar, China! from 31 August to 4 September 1929, when authorities shut down the performances.

 Theatre Guild's 1930 production of Roar, China! was Broadway's first play with a majority Asian cast.
 Chinese performers were recruited by the Chinese Benevolent and Dramatic Association.
 The cast included economist Ji Chaoding.

-A British production of the play was banned by from being performed at the Cambridge Festival Theatre, but the play was later staged by The Unnamed Society in Manchester in November 1931.
+A British production of the play was banned from being performed at the Cambridge Festival Theatre, but the play was later staged by The Unnamed Society in Manchester in November 1931.

 The play was also performed in Berlin, Vienna, and Frankfurt.

 Nikolai Bukharin described the global spread of the play as part of a historical process in which the throngs of workers would become revolutionaries.

 Tretyakov's Roar, China! poem and play also became popular in China, where they were translated multiple times.
 In 1933, on the second anniversary of the Mukden incident, a production of Roar, China! was staged at the Hung King Theatre in Shanghai's French Concession.
 Increasing pressure from the Japanese led authorities to censor the play, both in the foreign concessions and elsewhere in China.
 A production which included Jiang Qing was among those banned by British authorities.